maxflintoff/ibmcloud-ocp3.11-cp4d/README.md

 ## Files required

-in a folder in the root of this repository called `installer_files` place 2 files for cloud pak install:
+in a folder in the root of this repository called `installer_files` place the files for cloud pak install:

-- cloudpak4data-ee-v2.5.0.0.tgz
+- cpd-linux binary
 - repo.yaml

-These can be acquired by running the CP4D bin file.
+- px_2.5.0.1-dist.tgz #the portworx images
+- cpd-portworx-2.5.0.1.tar.gz #portworx installer scripts

 ## Variables